-Smoking and the use of tobacco products are prohibited in all College buildings.
+Smoking and the use of tobacco products are prohibited in all buildings on the Columbia campus.

 College Grounds

 Smoking is permitted outside of buildings in designated locations.
 Areas where smoking is permitted will be designated by appropriate signage and ash urns will be provided in these locations.
 Generally, smoking is not permitted within ten (10) feet of any building entrance.